WINGS OF FREEDOM FLIGHT EXPERIENCES

 What is a Flight Experience?

-A Flight Experience on the B-17 Flying Fortress, the B-24 Liberator, or B-25 Mitchell is a 30 minute (start-up to shut-down) experience in flight aboard the aircraft at one of our 100+ locations we stop at per year.
-For both people with or without a pilots license – We also offer flight training in the world’s only full dual control P-51C Mustang fighter!
+A Flight Experience on the B-24 Liberator, or B-25 Mitchell is a 30 minute (start-up to shut-down) experience in flight aboard the aircraft at one of our 100+ locations we stop at per year.
+For both people with or without a pilots license – We also offer flight training in the P-51D Mustang and P-40 Warhawk.

 What is the cost?